The Madge Rizza Scholarship for the Performing Arts Recipient

 These recipients will be performing at next January’s First Fridays “Stars of Tomorrow”, at Whipple Hall.

 The Center for the Arts scholarship program is funded by the generosity of our members and the community.
 It is given to students and artists who are pursuing any form of the arts (literature, drama, dance, music or the visual arts).
-Scholarships are offered for Students in grades 7-12 and the Lang Memorial Scholarship for seniors going to college who are pursuing the arts.
+Scholarships are offered for Students in grades 1-6 and 7-12.
+The Lang Memorial Scholarship, and the Madge Rizza Scholarship for the Performing Arts, are awarded to High School seniors who are pursuing the arts.

 Student Applicants Must:

 Andover, Bradford, Danbury, Grantham, New London, Newbury, Newport, Springfield, Sunapee,

 Download Application Below and Mail to:

 Center for the Arts

 *CFA Board Members and their family members are not eligible.